Moissey Kogan: Work

 Kogan began his career working with gems, producing medals, plaques, vases, embroidery and drawings.
 He subsequently turned to sculpture after his time in Paris and acquaintance with the sculptors Maillol and Rodin.
 He became interested in the female form and the concept of grace.
 The majority of his work consists of small sculptures and reliefs in the neoclassical style.
 At first he worked with terracotta, later moving to gypsum.
 He very rarely worked with bronze, due to the expense of the material.
 Kogan did not date his work, and so it isn't possible to ascertain the years of origin today.
 In the 1920s, Kogan produced numerous wood and lino-cuts as well as etchings.
 In his drawings, he worked with chalk, coal, and pencils.
 Despite this versatility, Kogan infuriated the gallery owner and art-dealer Daniel-Henry Kahnweiler, who insisted that he worked incredibly slowly, and very rarely finished his commissions on time.

 According to the art-historian Gerhart Söhn: The fragile grace of his figures, their sensual and spiritual body language are of Hellenistic-looking cheerfulness.
 The inner restlessness that Kogan has driven around his life has come to rest in his art.
 The quiet world of his work is timeless, and yet he maintains himself alongside the great currents of contemporary sculpture.
 Kogan's graphic works are also devoted exclusively to female figures.
 The visual language is the same as in the sculptural works.
 The soft contours and lines of the body determine the composition of the picture, not infrequently at the expense of anatomical correctness.
 Even expressive expressions avoid everything that is angular.

 Kogan's works are in many museums, including the Stedelijk Museum in Amsterdam, the Lehmbruck Museum in Duisburg, the Kunsthalle Bremen and in the art collection of the Essen Folkwang Museum.
-He's also in the Moritzburg National Gallery in Halle, in the Hamburg Museum of Arts and Crafts, The Haubrich Collection at the Ludwig Museum in Cologne and the Städtische Galerie at Lenbachhaus in Munich.
+He's also in the Kunstmuseum Moritzburg Halle (Saale), in the Hamburg Museum of Arts and Crafts, The Haubrich Collection at the Ludwig Museum in Cologne and the Städtische Galerie at Lenbachhaus in Munich.
 He is also in the collection of MoMA.